Birds Of Prey (And The Fantabulous Emancipation Of One Harley Quinn) Review

 *WARNING: This post contains spoilers*

-Now that that’s out of the way, I can get on with the review!
 I saw BoP opening weekend, and went back for a second viewing this week to refresh some of my opinions.
 I’ve got to say, I was just as thrilled and impressed the second time around!

 I think the first thing I really appreciated about this film is that I went in expecting one thing, and came out having experienced something completely different.
-The trailers and advertising make this look like your typical superhero team-up, but really, the main characters don’t all meet until the last 20 minutes of play.
+The trailers make this look like your typical superhero team-up, but the main characters don’t all meet until the last 20 minutes of play.
 The rest of the film is actually spent exploring them as individual characters; building enough of a backstory to make the eventual team-up for the final fight scene feel natural.

 The ‘Glitter-Gun to the Face’ Great

-When we did get to the team-up, I’ve gotta say that final fight scene in the fun house is probably one of the best choreographed I’ve ever had the pleasure of witnessing.
+That final fight scene in the fun house is probably one of the best choreographed I’ve ever had the pleasure of witnessing.
 Seriously, the action sequences in this film are worthy of a brand new Oscar category being created in their honour.
 Harley’s solo jail cell knock-em-down made me a little sad that Margot Robbie has never hit me in the face.

 I’m also not ashamed to admit that I let a single tear slip when I witnessed the Canary Cry on the big screen.
 I adore Black Canary as a character, and even with little backstory provided I really felt we got to know a great deal about Jurnee Smollett-Bell’s incarnation based on her performance.